aldur/RedditWallpaperChooser/README.md

 The absolute path of one of the downloaded wallpapers will be printed out to standard output.

-### macOS
+### macOS - automatic wallpaper setup

 As a bonus, on macOS, you can set the wallpaper to the one just downloaded for you:

 ```bash
 $ wall=$(reddit-wallpaper-chooser 2> /dev/null) && osascript -e "tell application \"Finder\" to set desktop picture to POSIX file \"$wall\""
 ```

-_Note_: due to a limitation of the macOS APIs, it will only change the wallpaper of the currently selected space.
+_Note_: due to a limitation of the macOS APIs, this will only change the wallpaper of the currently selected space.

 ## Configuration